 Best Dental Assistant Schools in Oklahoma

-If you want a career that works directly with patients, has steady demand, and doesn't require years in college, dental assisting is worth a serious look.
-In Oklahoma, you can complete training in less than a year and start working in a licensed dental office soon after.
+If you want a career that works directly with patients, has ongoing hiring needs, and doesn’t require years in college, dental assisting is worth a serious look.
+In Oklahoma, you can complete training in about a year and apply for roles upon completion.
 The key is choosing an accredited school that meets state requirements.

 Oklahoma regulates dental assistants through the Oklahoma Board of Dentistry.
 You do not need a license for basic chairside assisting, but certain duties-like radiography-require additional permits.